kekse1/count.php/README.md

 > Every variable with a big, bold ⚠️ will **never** be overwritten by any [per-host config overwrite](#per-host-config-overwrite).
 > But this will always be checked (injection not possible).

-This `DEFAULTS` are stored in the script file itself, in a `const` array.
+This `$DEFAULTS` are stored in the script file itself, on the top.
+You can leave them as my defaults, and better 'd be to use a `count.json` in the same directory where the `count.php` (or a symlink) resides;
+they'll overwrite the `$DEFAULTS`.

 | .. | Name             | Default value                | Possible types/values                          | Description / Comment(s)                          |
 | -- | ---------------: | :--------------------------- | ---------------------------------------------: | :-----------------------------------------------: |